inmindos/thinking-flaws/Illusory correlation.md

     "cbias-meaning-from-little-data"
   ]
 source: "https://en.wikipedia.org/wiki/Illusory_correlation"
+excerpt: "Perceiving a relation between things(people, behaviors, events, etc) when no such relation exists."
 ---

 Perceiving a relation between things(people, behaviors, events, etc) when no such relation exists.
 Eg., minority groups are perceived as having certain traits.